partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 * 👉Yes! explain
 * I know, I'm good

-Roger-chan.
-Since Bagel can't really be expected to know riddles, you'll give him the answers.
-The rules are: after Cyukeman's riddle, three choices appear.
+Momo-chan.
+Since Barley can't really be expected to know riddles, you'll give him the answers.
+The rules arEarb: after Cukeman's riddle, three choices appear.
 Use the arrow buttons to choose the right one, and the A button to answer.

 *Example plays out*

-R: Bagel, number two!
+Momo: Barley, number two!

-B: *barks twice!*
+Barley: *barks twice!*

-Think carefully before you answer, Roger-chan.
+Think carefully before you answer, Momo-chan.

 # Cucumber Cuiz